-TABLE 1.2: COMPLIANCE OF THE SUSTAINABILITY (ENVIRONMENTAL) REPORT WITH THE SEA DIRECTIVE [†] Requirement of the SEA Directive An outline of the contents, main objectives of the plan or programme, and relationship with other relevant plans and programmes.
-The relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme 2 ; The environmental characteristics of areas likely to be significantly affected; Any existing environmental problems which are relevant to the plan or programme including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC; The environmental protection objectives, established at international, Community or national level, which are relevant to the plan or programme and the way those objectives and any environmental considerations have been taken into account Will be completed at the during its preparation; submission stage of the Local The likely significant effects on the environment, including on Plan Part 2 issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.
-(Footnote: These effects should include secondary, cumulative, synergistic, short, medium and long-term permanent and temporary, positive and negative effects) The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme; An outline of the reasons for selecting the alternatives dealt with, and a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know-how 3) encountered in compiling the required information; a description of measures envisaged concerning monitoring 1 a non-technical summary of the information provided under the above headings.
-1
+TABLE 1.2: COMPLIANCE OF THE SUSTAINABILITY REPORT WITH THE SEA DIRECTIVE [†] (ENVIRONMENTAL) Requirement of the SEA Directive An outline of the contents, main objectives of the plan or programme, and relationship with other relevant plans and programmes.
+Section 1 Background Scoping Report Appendix 1 The relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme 2 ; Section 3 Baseline Characteristics Scoping Report Appendix 3 The environmental characteristics of areas likely to be significantly affected; Section 3 Baseline and Key Issues Scoping Report Appendix 3 Any existing environmental problems which are relevant to the plan or programme including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC; Section 3 Key Issues Section 5 Broad Options Appraisal Section 6 Appraisal of Plan Policies Section 8 Assessment of Effects The environmental protection objectives, established at international, Community or national level, which are relevant to the plan or programme and the way those objectives and any environmental considerations have been taken into account during its preparation; Scoping Report Appendix 1 Section 3 Key Issues Section 5 Broad Options Appraisal Section 6 Appraisal of Plan Policies The likely significant effects on the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.
+(Footnote: These effects should include secondary, cumulative, synergistic, short, medium and long-term permanent and temporary, positive and negative effects) Section 5 Broad Options Appraisal Section 6 Appraisal of Plan Policies Section 8 Assessment of Effects Appendix 3 Housing Site Appraisal Proformas The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme; Broad Options Appraisal Appraisal of Plan Policies Appendix 3 Housing Site Appraisal Proformas An outline of the reasons for selecting the alternatives dealt with, and a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know-how 3) encountered in compiling the required information; Section 5 Broad Options Appraisal Section 6 Appraisal of Plan Policies Section 7 Preferred and Non Preferred Sites Appendix 3 Housing Site Appraisal Proformas a description of measures envisaged concerning monitoring 1 Section 4 Sustainability Appraisal Framework Section 9 Monitoring and Implementation a non-technical summary of the information provided under the above headings.
+1 Non Technical Summary

-^TBased on SEA checklist set out in A Practical Guide to the Strategic Environmental Assessment Directive, ODPM 2005
+1Based on SEA checklist set out in A Practical Guide to the Strategic Environmental Assessment Directive, ODPM 2005